 While Governor Samuel García is optimistic, noting Nuevo León's readiness and infrastructure, the federal government highlights that Tesla has yet to register the investment.
 This situation reflects the challenges of global investments in a volatile political landscape, yet Mexico remains an attractive investment destination, as shown by its record $20 billion in foreign direct investment in early 2024.
 The project's future hinges on U.S. political developments, but Mexico’s potential in the EV and manufacturing sectors remains strong.
 Read full article on LinkedIn.

-In 2020, the Ministry of Economy (SE) published a decree in the Official Gazette of the Federation (DOF) that eliminated import tariffs on electric cars in Mexico
+In 2020, the Ministry of Economy (SE) published a decree in the Official Gazette of the Federation (DOF) that eliminated import tariffs on electric cars in Mexico.

 Since EV car production in Mexico was still developing, the government aimed to encourage international purchases of these vehicles to help reduce greenhouse gas emissions in the country.

+The decree was in effect from September 4, 2020 until September 30, 2024.
+Yet it seems to have been very effective in flooding the market with EV imports.
 According to EMA, the Electromobility Association, Mexico sells 79 electric vehicles of Chinese brand and origin.
 These include JAC, BYD, SEV and MG along with manufacturers that produce some electric models in China such as Volvo, BMW and Renault.

 Mexico's growing EV industry is also supported by a robust supply chain.
-As of March 2024, there were 320 assemblers, suppliers or buyers related to EV's in Mexico.
+As of March 2025, there were 439 assemblers, suppliers or buyers related to EV's in Mexico.
 According to Directorio Automotriz, 78% of them are Tier 1 & 2 Suppliers:

 Download the ebook to see more details of the investments in the EV industry by state, as well as the domestic sales of EVs in Mexico.